 In addition to the procedure to turn on an old computer after so many years of inactivity, in this video we also see how to test the Commodore 64 with the appropriate diagnostic kit 586220, both with closed computer and with open computer.

-Being careful, you can connect the plug of the computer's power supply to the mains, but without connecting the other connector to the computer.
+Being careful, you can connect the plug of the computer power supply to the electrical network, but without connecting the other connector to the computer.

 After leaving the power supply on for a few moments, to check that it does not heat up and that it does not emit smoke or strange smells, you can turn it off to connect the test leads to the connector on the computer side.

 The measures are different for the various power supply models.
-Here are the slides with the pinouts, taking into account that the images are viewed from the power connector, with the pins facing the observer.
+Here are the slides with the Pinouts, taking into account that the images are seen by the power connector, with the feet facing the observer.

-Two measurements must be made on the Commodore Vic20, 64 and 128 power supply: one in alternating voltage (9Vac) and one in direct voltage (5Vdc).
-The tolerance on DC voltage is very small: voltages between 4.9V and 5.1V are allowed.
-There may be more tolerance on alternating voltage.
-The Commodore Vic20's power supply is the same as the Commodore 64 on most models.
+On the power supply of the Commodore VIC20, 64 and 128 two measures must be carried out: one in alternating voltage (9vac) and one in continuous voltage (5vdc).
+The tolerance on continuous voltage is very small: tensions between 4.9V and 5.1v are allowed.
+On alternating tension there may be more tolerance.
+The power supply of the Commodore Vic20 is the same as the Commodore 64, on most models.

-For the Amiga power supply, three DC voltages must be measured, all with respect to pin 2 (GND).
-The voltages are 5Vdc and 12Vdc, with little tolerance.
+For the amiga power supply, three continuous tensions must be measured, all compared to Pin 2 (GND).
+Tensions are 5vdc and 12vdc, with little tolerance.

-The Commodore 16 power supply has a single 9Vdc voltage, with a wide tolerance, taking into account that the positive is the external terminal.
+The Commodore 16 power supply provides only one 9vdc tension, with wide tolerance, taking into account that the positive is the external terminal.

 Finding incorrect voltages, I recommend not to use the power supply.
-Furthermore, you must also check that the polarity is correct (if you find negative voltages where they should be positive, there is probably some wrong connection in the power connector).
+Furthermore, you must also check that the polarity is correct (If you find negative voltages where they should be positive, there is probably some incorrect connection in the power connector).

 When you turn off the power supply, the DC voltage is still present for a few moments, to testify that the electrolytic capacitors are working.